GLOBAL MARKETS-Stocks fall on fears China virus to slow growth, gold gains

 The economy is doing fine, the U.S.-Sino trade spat is on hold and there is no apparent catalyst for stock valuations to fall, he said.
 "At the same time you got interest rates that are really low, so that feeds into an equity market with incremental upside," Temple said.

-MSCI's gauge of stocks across the globe shed 0.62%, moving away from highs this week that were shy of a record peak set early in January.
-Emerging market stocks lost 1.19% and the pan-European FTSEurofirst 300 index lost 0.25%, but the blue-chip index posted its best week since late 2016 on the week's rally.
+MSCI's gauge of stocks across the globe shed 0.60%, moving away from highs this week that were shy of a record peak set early in January.
+Despite Friday's downturn, the index posted its best weekly gain since June.
+Emerging market stocks lost 1.11% and the pan-European FTSEurofirst 300 index fell 0.25%.
+The blue-chip index notched its best week since late 2016.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)